collin90/Wheeler-Graph-Application/README.md

 Current Goals:
     1. (Collin) Refactor Interactive Graph such that it will update LIVE to show the OILC representation of the graph if it is wheeler
         1a.
 (Julia/Joanna) Add the hover feature to display additional inforation when you hover over certain key terms.
 You could also show a link to reference pages with this.
-    2. (Julia/Joanna) Build a python algorithm for the pattern matching page to take in an OILC file, and convert it to a graph visuialization (nodes and edges)
-    3. (Anyone who's brave) Build a pattern matching algortihm to visually (with node highlighting!) trace a string P through the wheeler graph created from ^.
+    2. (Collin) Build a pattern matching algortihm to visually (with node highlighting!) trace a string P through the wheeler graph created from ^.
 This should be a step-by-step trace, as in, the user can click their way through the pattern matching process letter-by-letter, with new nodes being highlighted at every step, like a debugger.
 Or, they can click "show result", and have the whole thing happen at once.
 We should also report below the graph, whether P is found, as well as how many times its found.
 If possible, and this is a 'stretch goal', what indices of what strings P is found.
-    4. (Brandon) Refactor findOrdering to a functional programming language without convoluting overall server architecture too significantly.
-    5. (Brandon) Add the merge idea to the findOrdering, and compare the results.
-    6. (Collin) Optimize the memory usage for the following algorithms: getSingleStringWheelerGraph, and getTrieWheelerGraph.
-Very important for running visualize with big inputs on our deployed app in the cloud.
-Because I'm cheap!!
-    7. (Collin) Clean up The pages, such that components are modularized into react functions (like the download buttons) so that its easier to reuse things from page to page.

 HOW TO RUN THIS APP IN YOUR DEVELOPMENT SERVER!!!